Scrambler73/Duet3D-Rotating-Magnet-Filament-Monitor/README.md

-! ! !Please read this before download or printen! ! !
+! ! !Please read this before download or 3D printing! ! !

 I share the Solidworks files and STEP files for anyone who needs to modification the body of the Duet3D Rotating Magnet Filament Monitor